mitchchn/mitchchn.github.io/_posts/2014-05-14-os-x-terminal.md

 Remember that the integration between Finder and Terminal goes both ways -- if you drag a file from Finder into a Terminal window, its full path gets pasted into the command line.

-[^bundles]: Recall that OS X apps are not true executables, but actually special folders (bundles) with the extension *.app*.
-Using `open` you can also launch  other "files" that are truly bundles, such as Pages documents.
+[^bundles]: Recall that OS X apps are not true executables, but actually special directories (bundles) with the extension *.app*. `open` is the only way to launch these programs from the command line.
+It can also launch  other "files" that are truly bundles, such as Pages documents.

 ## 2. **pbcopy** and **pbpaste**